 If you are one of the many people who have gotten a tattoo that you no longer love, it may be time to consider laser tattoo removal.
 Whether your ink features the name of a past flame, a silly trend that you outgrew, or simply the work of an artist who didn’t quite get it right, tattoo removal can help you take off on the road to recovering from regrettable artwork.

 Here’s what you need to know about fixing your bad ink.

 How Soon Can You Begin Removal?

 The healing process after tattooing can take several months to complete.
-This is because the ink is initially suspended in an upper layer of the dermis, or the second layer of skin.
+This is because the ink is initially suspended in an upper layer of the dermis or the second layer of skin.
 As your body reacts to the hundreds of tiny puncture wounds created by the needle, it forms a protective barrier around and over the inked cells.
 This is what keeps the ink in place and stops it from being flushed out through your lymphatic system.
-This process usually takes a couple months to complete, so you can expect to wait at least six weeks after receiving your tattoo to have it treated with a tattoo removal laser.
+This process usually takes a couple of months to complete, so you can expect to wait at least six weeks after receiving your tattoo to have it treated with a tattoo removal laser.

 How Many Sessions Does It Take?

-Ultimately, the number of sessions required to remove a tattoo will depend on the amount of ink, the number of ink colors, and the depth of ink in your tattoo and its location on your body and the melanin in your skin.
+Ultimately, the number of sessions required to remove a tattoo will depend on the amount of ink, the number of ink colors, and the depth of ink in your tattoo and its location on your body, and the melanin in your skin.
 Black and other dark inks are easiest to treat as more of the laser light that breaks down the ink particles is absorbed.
 Yellow, pink and white ink are more difficult colors to treat and will require extra treatment sessions.
 In general, nearly all tattoos can be removed in three to eight sessions without a problem.